AMSP-04/NETN-LOG/NETN-LOG.md

     * Platforms
     * Humans
     * Units
-    * Reconnaissance and Artillery systems (Radar)
-    * Missile
+    * Equipment

 The unit of consumable supplies includes the number of items, cubic meters for liquid bulk goods, and kilograms for solid bulk goods.
 The type of packaging, e.g. fuel in canisters or water in bottles, is not included.
 The SISO-REF-010 standard enumerates available types of supplies, and additional supply types can be defined and documented in federation specific agreements.

 ### Logistics Service Pattern
-All NETN LOG services use a standard Logistics Service Pattern that includes negotiation, delivery, and acceptance of logistics services.
+All NETN-LOG services use a standard Logistics Service Pattern that includes negotiation, delivery, and acceptance of logistics services.
 Federates participating in the logistics service transaction are either a Service Consumer or a Service Provider.

 The pattern defines sequences of service transactions between federates as sub-classes of the `LOG_Interaction` interaction class.
 Although the interaction pattern for different types of services may vary slightly, the basic principles and interaction sequences are the same.